Work Is a Four-Letter Word: Cultural references

 English indie rock band the Smiths covered the film's title song for the B-side of their 1987 single "Girlfriend in a Coma".
 Smiths guitarist Johnny Marr has stated in interviews that one of the main impetuses for his leaving the band was singer Morrissey's insistence on covering the song.
 In a 1992 issue of Record Collector, Marr stated, "'Work Is a Four Letter Word' I hated.
 That was the last straw, really.
 I didn't form a group to perform Cilla Black songs.
 That was it, really.
 I made a decision that I was going to get away on holiday.
 The only place I could think of was L.A.
 L.A. was the only place I knew where there'd be sunshine, so off I went.
 I never saw Morrissey again."

 Home media

 The film has never been released on home media.
-The film has rarely been seen on TV.